gajon/blog/_posts/2022-06-11-git-tips-and-tricks.md

       Initial commit, added README.txt
 ```

 Notice a few things.
-First, the commit hashes are being displayed in their long
+First, the commit hashes are being displayed in their
-form, rather than the short form we've seen so far.
-For example the commit hash
+long-form, rather than the short form we've seen so far.
+For example the commit
-we've previously seen as `bece83c` is being shown as its full value of
+hash we've previously seen as `bece83c` is being shown as its full value of
 `bece83c61b9d0bd58f5d7d90cb9ca10af8771802`.
-Both the short and long form are
+Both the short and long-form are
 interchangeable.

 The second thing to notice is that the commit being shown at the very top is the
-latest commit we created, in this case the latest commit in the `changelog`
+latest commit we created, in this case, the latest commit in the `changelog`
 branch.

 If we re-arrange a little bit the visual graph we were seeing previously: